skinny85/eol-blog/content/articles/2025/migrate-maven-central-publishing-to-central-portal-for-a-gradle-project.md

 followed by a manual release confirmation.

-However, Sonatype has recently deprecated OSSRH, and turned it off completely on January 30, 2025, replacing it with a new service called the
+However, Sonatype has recently deprecated OSSRH, and turned it off completely on June 30, 2025, replacing it with a new service called the
 [Central Portal](https://central.sonatype.com),
 which aims to simplify and modernize the publishing experience.